Torus Quotients as Global Quotients by Finite Groups: Characterization of torus quotients: proof of main theorem

-\begin{lemma} Let $G$ be a finite diagonalizable group acting on a regular complete noetherian local $k$-algebra $A$ with maximal ideal $\m$ and residue field $K$.
-There is a $G$-equivariant isomorphism $\bigl(\sym^*_K(\m/\m^2)\bigr)^\wedge\to A$, where $\m/\m^2$ is given the induced linear $G$-action.
+We now assemble the results needed to prove Theorem \ref{thm:criterion}. \begin{lemma} Let $G$ be a finite diagonalizable group acting on a regular complete noetherian local $k$-algebra $A$ with maximal ideal $\m$ and residue field $K$.
+There is a $G$-equivariant isomorphism $\bigl(\sym^*_K(\m/\m^2)\bigr)^\wedge\to A$, where $\m/\m^2$ is given the induced linear $G$-action and $(-)^\wedge$ denotes completion.
 Moreover, $A^G$ is isomorphic to the complete local ring at the distinguished point of a pointed affine toric variety over $K$. \end{lemma} \begin{proof} Since $G$ is linearly reductive (even if it is not tame), the surjection $\m\to \m/\m^2$ admits a $G$-equivariant splitting $\m/\m^2\to \m$.
-The induced ring homomorphism $\bigl(\sym^*_K(\m/\m^2)\bigr)^\wedge\to A$ is $G$-equivariant by construction, and induces an isomorphism of tangent spaces, so by the Cohen Structure Theorem, it is an isomorphism.
+The induced ring homomorphism $\bigl(\sym^*_K(\m/\m^2)\bigr)^\wedge\to A$ is $G$-equivariant by construction, and induces an isomorphism of tangent spaces, so by the Cohen Structure Theorem \cite[Theorem 7.7]{eisenbud}, it is an isomorphism.